kwahoo2/Mortar/README.md

 2. If you have a GPS module connected, you should see GPS time, date and location values in Mortar.
 Click "Sync Stellarium with GPS" to correct your time and position.
 This step is optional.
 You may set these values manually in Stellarium.

 3. Point the telescope on an object on the sky.
-You may use gamepad input for this.
+You may use gamepad input for this or click arrows in the Mortar window.
 Point the virtual telescope in the Stellarium on the same object.

 4. Click "Sync with Stellarium".
 Both programs are synced now.
 Real telescope will follow the virtual one.